Identifying Macro Causal Effects in a C-DMG over ADMGs: Notation and Definitions

 In the following, we will abuse the notation by writing $\probac{\mathbb{c}_\mathbb{Y}}{\interv{\mathbb{c}_\mathbb{X}}}$ instead of $\probac{\mathbb{C}_\mathbb{Y} = \mathbb{c}_\mathbb{Y}}{\interv{\mathbb{C}_\mathbb{X} = \mathbb{c}_\mathbb{X}}}$ when the setting is clear.

 The identification problem in causal inference aims to establish whether a causal effect of a set of variables on another set of variables can be expressed exclusively in terms of observed variables and standard probabilistic notions, such as conditional probabilities.
 Formally, the identification problem in the context of macro causal effects and C-DMGs is defined as follows: \begin{definition}[Identifiability in C-DMGs] Let $\mathbb{X}$ and $\mathbb{Y}$ be disjoint sets of vertices in an unknown ADMG $\mathcal{G}$ compatible with a C-DMG $\mathcal{G}^{\mathbb{c}}$.
-The causal effect of $\mathbb{X}$ on $\mathbb{Y}$ is identifiable in $\mathcal{G}^{\mathbb{c}}$ if $\probac{\mathbb{y}}{\interv{\mathbb{x}}}$ is uniquely computable from any observational positive distribution compatible with $\mathcal{G}^{\mathbb{c}}$.
+The causal effect of $\mathbb{X}$ on $\mathbb{Y}$ is identifiable in $\mathcal{G}^{\mathbb{c}}$ if $\probac{\mathbb{y}}{\interv{\mathbb{x}}}$ is uniquely computable from any observational positive distribution\footnote{In this work, we call a positive distribution a distribution in which $\forall \mathbb{v},~\proba{\mathbb{v}}>0$, however this assumption can be loosened \citep{Hwang_2024}.} compatible with $\mathcal{G}^{\mathbb{c}}$.

-Hence, there are no two ADMGs, $\mathcal{G}_1$ and $\mathcal{G}_2$ such that $\Pr_1(\mathbb{v})= \Pr_2(\mathbb{v})$ where $\Pr_1$ is a positive distribution compatible with $\mathcal{G}_1$ and $\Pr_2$ is a positive distribution compatible with $\mathcal{G}_2$ and $\Pr_1(\mathbb{y}\mid \interv{\mathbb{x}})\ne \Pr_1(\mathbb{y}\mid \interv{\mathbb{x}})$. \end{definition}
+Hence, there are no two ADMGs, $\mathcal{G}_1$ and $\mathcal{G}_2$ such that $\Pr_1(\mathbb{v})= \Pr_2(\mathbb{v})$ where $\Pr_1$ is a positive distribution compatible with $\mathcal{G}_1$ and $\Pr_2$ is a positive distribution compatible with $\mathcal{G}_2$ and $\Pr_1(\mathbb{y}\mid \interv{\mathbb{x}})\ne \Pr_2(\mathbb{y}\mid \interv{\mathbb{x}})$. \end{definition}

-Whenever the ADMG is known, i.e., all clusters in the C-DMG are of size equal to one, the \emph{do-calculus}~\citep{Pearl_1995} can be applied to identify the causal effect of interest.
+Whenever the ADMG is known, \ie, all clusters in the C-DMG are of size equal to one, the \emph{do-calculus}~\citep{Pearl_1995} can be applied to identify the causal effect of interest.
 Recently, it has been shown that the do-calculus can also be applied when the ADMG is unknown but its C-DMG is known (with clusters of size greater than one) under one of the following conditions: the C-DMG is acyclic~\citep{Anand_2023}; or if the cluster corresponds to a time series~\citep{Ferreira_2025}.
 However, it remains unclear whether the do-calculus can be directly applied to general C-DMGs.
 Therefore, the primary objective of this paper is to bridge this gap by developing analogous tools tailored for general C-DMGs.